CryptoSoc/cryptosoc.github.io/_tutorials/neural-nets-2.md

 <strong>Time to read: 15 minutes</strong>
 </div>

 In [the previous tutorial](/tutorials/neural-nets), we learnt how a neural network works on a high level.
-In particular, we said that a neural network is a function like the function $y=ax+b$ that transforms some input $x$ into some output $y$.
+In particular, we said that a neural network is a function like the function \\(y=ax+b\\) that transforms some input \\(x\\) into some output \\(y\\).
 However, neural networks don't simply have a linear representation, they represent complex functions that compute arbitrary relationships.
 In this tutorial we will see how this works.

 ## Brief Refresh of Linear Algebra